A beautiful landscaped park to one side of the Hofburg palace complex. Go when the roses are in bloom (you can thank me later).

 Other notable points of interest in the Volksgarten are…

 One end of the Rose Garden has a small monument to Franz Grillparzer (1791 – 1872), built in the late 19th century to honour the Austrian poet and writer.
 Grillparzer once lived in the same house as Beethoven and spoke at the composer’s funeral.

 The Theseus temple

 In 1823, architect Peter Nobile constructed the neoclassical Theseus Temple, a smaller version of Athen’s Temple of Hephaestus.
-The original function was to offer a home to Canova’s marble sculpture of Theseus battling a centaur (as one does).
+The original function was to offer a home to Canova’s marble sculpture of Theseus battling a centaur.

 The temple has returned to its roots of late, hosting small art exhibitions under the aegis of the Kunsthistorisches Museum (most recently a series of contemporary artworks).